How to Make a Conference App That Adds Value to Your Event

 For example, Apple at their annual WWDC event, placed a huge emphasis on videos in their conference app.

 There is one more type of content that can usually be found at scientific conferences - posters.
 For one of our clients, we developed a Poster Gallery feature.
 This feature allows you to scan a QR code from a poster and get access to digital content and any additional material such as videos and quizzes.

 Many attendees also find it useful to take notes during activities.
-This is a simple feature that can add a lot of convenience, especially when those notes can be organized, shared and exported to other mediums.
+This is a simple feature that can add a lot of conveniences, especially when those notes can be organized, shared, and exported to other mediums.

 These are just a few simple ideas, but some go even as far as in-app knowledge assessments and granting Continuing Education credits.